mikehostetler/codeswarm-master/README.md

     * `VIEW-USER` is the username for accessing the completed build
     * `VIEW-PASS` is the password for accessing the completed build

+**Project Configuration**

-The second configration is in the project repository itself in `/.deploy.json`:
+The second configration is in the project repository itself in the `/.vouch.json` file:

 ```json
 {